The Last Day (Brooklyn Nine-Nine): Part 1

-Pt.
-2
+Part 2

-Jake tries to find Charles, who went missing and won't answer his phone calls.
+Jake tries to find Charles, who is not answering his phone.
 Meanwhile, Terry and Holt visit Williams to ask for another chance for Terry to become Captain.
 However, Williams reveals that he is actually part of the heist and locks them in the office.

 Rosa expresses her concerns to Amy about Adrian Pimento (Jason Mantzoukas), as he is heading back to Canada and thinks she still has feelings for him.
 Jake locates Charles at an abandoned house where they both deemed each other best friends nine years ago and explains his decision to leave.
-He reconciles with Charles by telling him they'll still be friends even after he leaves and gives him his gift: Their favorite magazine (Fancy Brudgom) with a picture of them on a page, delighting him.
+He reconciles with Charles by telling him they will still be friends even after he leaves.
 They then work on setting up fireworks for the final step.
 However, the fireworks accidentally set themselves off and Jake fails to turn them down as the timer hits zero.

-Jake seemingly wakes up in the hospital and is told by Amy that he has been in a coma for 7 years.
+Jake seemingly wakes up in the hospital and is told by Amy that he has been in a coma for seven years.
 She tells him Boyle survived the incident and moved to Arizona out of guilt, where he became a Sheriff, and that she is back in a relationship with her ex-boyfriend Teddy (Kyle Bornheimer) to help her raise Mac.
 However, it was all a setup to get Jake to reveal the location of the real tube, as she put Jake's resignation letter in his locker, set up a fake hospital room in the precinct, and controlled the fireworks in the closet.
 The fireworks never blew up, as Amy just sedated Jake and Charles.
-She leaves Jake handcuffed to his bed and Charles locked in the supply closet as she tells Teddy she's throwing a goodbye party for Jake at Shaw's.
+She leaves Jake handcuffed to his bed and Charles locked in the supply closet as she tells Teddy she is throwing a goodbye party for Jake at Shaw's.

 Holt and Terry manage to escape from the fake office by using a short circuit.
 Mlepnos (Fred Armisen) helps Jake and Charles escape and they confront Amy, but they find out that the tube is not where it was planned to be and that it is moving somewhere.
 As they go in their car to find it, Scully joins them and Charles reveals to Jake the plan that Amy had for his perfect goodbye.
 They drive to the location of the tube, followed by Holt and Terry.
-They arrive at the location: the location of the first case the squad had with Holt when he became Captain.
+They arrive at the site: the storage facility from the first case the squad had with Holt when he became Captain.
 Holt then reveals that he orchestrated it, as he planned his own "perfect goodbye".
-He also states Terry's interview was orchestrated by him and Terry got the promotion to Captain several weeks ago.
+He reveals that Terry got the promotion to Captain several weeks ago and the interview was a set up.